Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 The list of refactors comes from the Dart analysis server and therefore may change over time.
 Once this list is available somewhere centrally the readme will be updated to link there.

-Note: These IDs are only provided by recent versions of the Dart analysis server and will not work with older/v1 builds.
+Note: These IDs are only provided by recent versions of the Dart analysis server and may not work with older builds.

 - `quickfix.add.async` - Add 'async' modifier
 - `quickfix.add.await` - Add 'await' keyword